Adolfo Cambiaso: Current

-Today, he was considered the best player in the world and the most successful player in the Argentine Open, competing 15 times and winning 7, and played in the final another 2 times.
+Today, he is considered the best player in the world and the most successful player in the Argentine Open, competing 15 times and winning 7, and played in the final another 2 times.
 He scored 535 goals in the Argentine Open alone, breaking the record held by Bautista Heguy with 531 goals.

 He played for the Argentina national team since 2002 when they won the Copa Quilmes.

 Horses

 Of his horses, the most notable were Lili, Ilusión, Sospechosa, La Osa, and his favourite Colibrí.

 His most recognized horses included Mambo, Bruma and Dolfina Cuartetera.
 For the 2015 U.S. Open, his best horses were the mare Romana and the stallion Boeing, known as the "American Pharoah" of the polo world.

 Cloning

 At age 25 Cambiaso decided to create his own breeding business from scratch, as well as the polo team La Dolfina.
 Today he has nearly 1000 horses on his extensive farms.

 One of his best polo ponies was a world-famous stallion, Aiken Cura.
 The horse was seriously injured during the final of the 2006 Argentine Open, and suffered further setbacks in treatment of the broken bone in his near foreleg.
 The injury occurred in the extra chukka, and the horse was taken off in the horse ambulance, forcing Cura's early retirement from the field.
 After amputation a prosthesis was fitted, but due to complications Aiken Cura had to be euthanized in January 2007, but not before live skin cells were harvested at Cambiaso's request in the event cloning became possible.

 Cambiaso pioneered the horse cloning business.
 He was approached by polo enthusiast Texan Alan Meeker of Crestview Genetics.
 Meeker teamed up with Cambiaso, and in 2010 produced that first clone.
 Together with biologist Dr. Adrian Mutto and Argentine tycoon Ernesto Gutiérrez he proceeded to clone his favorite 17-year-old mare Cuartetera, multiple times, clones of which he rode to win the 2017 Argentine Open.

 A clone of his horse Cuartetera was bought for $800,000 at an auction, making it the most expensive horse sale in polo history.
 This horse was kept by contract within the partnership.
 No clones are now sold, only their foals.